 Additionally, no significant increase in roadway noise would be anticipated as compared to the No Action Alternative as there would not be an increase in traffic.
-The Proposed Action Alternative would not affect (increase or decrease) the number of aircraft operations at LAX or the routing of aircraft in the air to and from LAX.
-In summary, the Proposed Action Alternative would not cause the ambient noise level measured at the property line of noise-sensitive uses to increase by 5 dBA.
+Further, aircraft operations are the dominant noise generator at the Airport and the Proposed Action Alternative would not affect (increase or decrease) the number of aircraft operations at LAX or the routing of aircraft in the air to and from LAX.
+In summary, the Proposed Action Alternative would not atthe property line of noise-sensitive uses to increase by 5 dBA.
 Therefore, operations of the Proposed Action Alternative would not significantly change the noise environment at LAX when compared to the No Action Alternative.
 As such, no significant operational noise impacts would be anticipated as a result of the Proposed Action Alternative.